Technology-Notes/kiemlicz-util-wiki/SSL.md

 | Connection | Is a transport providing suitable type of service, connection is transient, associated with **one** session |
 | Session | Association between client and server.
 Created by the handshake protocol.
 Contains security parameters that are shared between **multiple** connections.
 They are used to avoid **expensive** negotiation of new security parameters for each connection |
 # TLS
-## Properties
+Protocol directly _above_ layer 4 ISO/OSI.
+Uses reliable transport **only** (TCP in general).
+Main goal of TLS is to provide secure connection between parties.

+Properties:
 * Identity exchange via use of public keys (certificates).
 They’re used to verify counterparts during initialization of communication.
-Then the session key (symmetric key) is agreed.
+Then the session key (symmetric key) is agreed
-* Privacy, data is encrypted via **symmetric** cryptography (key is negotiated)
+* Privacy: data is encrypted via **symmetric** cryptography (key is negotiated during [TLS Handshake Protocol](https://github.com/kiemlicz/util/wiki/SSL#handshake-protocol))
 * Reliability, uses integrity checks via secure hash functions

 **All** TLS messages are encrypted, even handshake (but with _NULL_ protocol - so they are plain text).
 ## Description
 TLS is composed of two sub-protocols (layers), identified by _Content Type_ field.
- 1. TLS Record Protocol
+ 1. TLS Record Protocol (encapsulates handshake protocol)
  2. TLS Handshake Protocol

 Privacy and reliability is ensured by lower layer - _TLS Record Protocol_
 Authentication and encryption algorithm negotiation is ensured by upper layer - _TLS Handshake Protocol_

 ### Handshake protocol
 Designed to authenticate peers with each other using asymmetric cryptography (one way authentication is required, mutual is optional)
-Shared secret negotiation (for latter symmetric cryptography)
+Shared secret negotiation (for latter symmetric cryptography) - in general: session negotiation

 Handshake protocol consists of three sub-protocols: